Palantir: Influence on other companies

 The French startup Comand AI, founded in 2023 by Antoine Chassang (ex-Snapchat) and Loïc Mougeolle (ex-Naval Group), aims to be a more adaptive alternative to Palantir.
 Its team was poached from Palantir, OpenAI, and Anduril.
 The British company Arondite was founded by Will Blyth (also CEO), a former British Army officer who had also worked for Palantir and Helsing.

-The Israeli defense tech startup Kela is founded by Hamutal Meridor (president, former officer in the Israeli army, and former head of Palantir's general operations in Israel), Alon Dror (CEO and former Israeli tank platoon commander), Jason Manne, and Omer Bar Ilan.
+The Israeli defense tech startup Kela was founded by Hamutal Meridor (president, former officer in the Israeli army, and former head of Palantir's general operations in Israel), Alon Dror (CEO and former Israeli tank platoon commander), Jason Manne, and Omer Bar Ilan.
 Like Palantir, Kela develops commercial and military systems "in service of Western defense".
 London-based Conduct is a company founded by three ex-Palantir employees to overhaul legacy ERP systems, with a focus on SAP.

 In 2024, alongside General Catalyst and Red Cell Partners, the Founders Fund incubated the defense incubator Valinor Enterprises.
 The co-founders are former Palantir senior vice president Julie Bush (CEO), Trae Stephens, General Catalyst's Paul Kwan, and Red Cell's Grant Verstandig.
 The team is sourced from Palantir, Anduril, and Helsing.
 The firm also has strategic relationships with these companies.

-In 2025, biodefense company Valthos emerged from stealth, with backing from Lux Capital, OpenAI, and the Founders Fund.
-Co-founders are Kathleen McMahon (CEO), who long served as leader of Palantir's life sciences division, and Lux Capital partner Tess van Stekelenburg.
-The Founders Fund's Delian Asparouhov said that before 2025, creating biotech-based weapons was "only murmurs", but now technological advances have made it a real possibility.
-The team comes from Palantir, DeepMind, the Broad Institute and the Arc Institute.
+In 2025, biodefense company Valthos emerged from stealth, with backing from Lux Capital, OpenAI, and Founders Fund.
+Its co-founders are Kathleen McMahon (CEO), who previously served as leader of Palantir's life sciences division, and Lux Capital partner Tess van Stekelenburg.
 Beijing-based Deepexi (滴普科技) is seen as China's effort to build a version of Palantir.
-It went public in Hongkong on 28 October 2025.
+It went public in Hong Kong on October 28, 2025.
 Its website calls it an "enterprise- large-model artificial intelligence (AI) application solution provider and a National Specialised and Innovative 'Little Giant' Enterprise", using a "general-purpose enterprise operational decision-making large model".
-The IPO prompted Brijesh Singh, a senior IPS officer, to call on India to build a similar company, to treat data as strategic infrastructure and fuse the military and civil spheres.
+The IPO prompted Brijesh Singh, a senior IPS officer, to call on India to build a similar company to treat data as strategic infrastructure and fuse the military and civil spheres.

 Palantir Startup Fellowship

 Palantir Startup Fellowship is a global program designed to accelerate AI startups and help them to integrate their infrastructure with Palantir's software.
-Companies selected for the first cohort include Korean Enhans (solutions for real-time decision making), and Rune Technologies (military logistics company founded by Anduril alumni and backed by Andreessen Horowitz).
+Companies selected for the first cohort include Korean Enhans (solutions for real-time decision making), and Rune Technologies (a military logistics company founded by Anduril alumni and backed by Andreessen Horowitz).